san00/RandomQuote-machine/README.md

 FCC Intermediate front end project - js, jQuery, html, css

 My first project using jQuery and api's.
-The functionality of the page works, although visually the page needs work.
+The functionality works, although visually the page still needs work.
 Adding the files to gihub is a way for me to document my process so I can look back and see what things were changed/improved.